ebikatsudon/VTubeStudio/Hand-Tracking.md

 You can use the hand tracking parameters as tracking inputs for your VTube Studio model to control Live2D parameters.
 Again, these can be unreliable so use with caution.

+The **auto-setup** also creates mappings for those parameters if your model contains Live2D parameters with the exact parameter IDs listed below.

 The following parameters are available:

 * **Special**